 - Steering test hard-over, checking for proper operation of hydraulics, power steering units, rudder posts, tillers, tie rods, clevis pins, and other items.

 - 100% load test – this is often a skipped item with the belief that it is abusive to the boat and engines.
 Nothing could be further from the truth – all marine engine manufacturers publish and certify for operation at a specific RPM at wide open throttle.
-This test confirms the engines are operating to specifications and are properly mated to propellers that are not overloading the engines.
+This test confirms the engines are operating to specifications and are properly mated to propellers of the right pitch that are not overloading (or underloading) the engines.

-- Backing test – confirmation that the engine does not stall and thrust bearings and engine mounts behave as designed under reverse thrust.
+- Backing test – confirmation that the engine does not stall and thrust bearings and engine mounts behave as designed under astern thrust.

 - Check of generator under full load with all systems running (air conditioning, reefer, etc).